-- 1. This supervisory statement sets out details on information that firms should submit to the Prudential Regulation Authority (PRA) to facilitate resolution planning. - 2.
-The PRA aims to minimise the adverse impact on the financial system of firms failing by ensuring that they can be resolved in an orderly fashion.
+3. The PRA aims to minimise the adverse impact on the financial system of firms failing by ensuring that they can be resolved in an orderly fashion.
 To achieve this, PRA rules require firms to submit resolution packs containing information to enable the authorities to prepare for orderly resolution.
-The information submitted in resolution packs will allow the authorities to identify the appropriate resolution strategy for a firm; work with firms to identify barriers to an optimal resolution plan; and develop the remedial actions for the removal of barriers. - 3.
-This supervisory statement has been informed by PRA and Bank of England experience of resolution planning following the publication of CP11/16 and FS12/1 and by the Financial Stability Board's (FSB's) guidance on resolution strategies.
-The development of resolution plans has advanced significantly since 2011 and the PRA's revised approach is based on targeted information requests which are designed to be proportionate to the size and complexity of the firm. - 4.
-Firms are expected to use this supervisory statement to inform the nature and scope of information they submit to the PRA.
+The information submitted in resolution packs will allow the authorities to identify the appropriate resolution strategy for a firm; work with firms to identify barriers to an optimal resolution plan; and develop the remedial actions for the removal of barriers.

+4. This supervisory statement has been informed by PRA and Bank of England experience of resolution planning following the publication of CP11/16 and FS12/1 and by the Financial Stability Board's (FSB's) guidance on resolution strategies.
+The development of resolution plans has advanced significantly since 2011 and the PRA's revised approach is based on targeted information requests which are designed to be proportionate to the size and complexity of the firm.

+5. Firms are expected to use this supervisory statement to inform the nature and scope of information they submit to the PRA.